Bavarian State Library: Restitution

 Since 2003 the Bavarian State Library has gone to great efforts to restitute illegally-acquired library material.
-The most recent example is the restitution of the so-called Plock Pontifical to Poland in April 2015.
-It had been stolen by the Nazis from the Plock Bishopric in 1940 and was taken to Königsberg University.
+The most recent example is the restitution of the so-called Płock Pontifical to Poland in April 2015.
+It had been stolen by the Nazis from the Płock Bishopric in 1940 and was taken to Königsberg University.
 The Bavarian State Library bought the manuscript in 1973 for 6,200 DM at an auction in Munich.
 In the past years, the library has searched through those segments of its collections that are in question for illegitimate purchases.
 All in all, over 60,000 books have been meticulously checked so far.
 The library has identified around 500 books whose acquisition is to be regarded as unlawful.
-Subsequently, to these findings, several restitutions have taken place, amongst others the Bavarian State Library returned 78 volumes originating from Thomas Mann's research library to the Thomas Mann Archive in Zürich in 2007.
+Subsequently, to these findings, several restitutions have taken place, amongst others the Bavarian State Library returned 78 volumes originating from Thomas Mann's research library to the Thomas Mann Archive in Zurich in 2007.
 Further restitutions are in preparation, for example 252 books from the former publishing house Geca Kon.